Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 If you ask me, this approach is completely flawed.
 In my mind, the longer I spend sitting on a single slide, the more likely I am to lose the interest of my audience.

 A good rule of thumb is to have at least as many slides as minutes in your presentation.
+So for a 10 minute presentation you should have at least 10 slides.

 Use as many slides as you need, as long as you are presenting a single message on each slide, (as seen in the lengthy presentation template below).
+This is especially important if you’re presenting your business, or delivering a product presentation.
+You want to wow your audience, not bore them.

-5. Use visuals to highlight the key message on each slide
+Tip #7: Use visuals to highlight the key message on each slide

 As important as having one major takeaway per slide is having visuals that highlight the major takeaway on each slide.